Learning Outcomes

 Solicitors must carry out CDD before establishing a business relationship or carrying out certain transactions.
 CDD involves:

-- identifying and verifying any beneficial owner (for example, someone who owns or controls more than 25% of a company or partnership)
+- identifying and verifying any beneficial owner (for example, those owning or controlling more than 25% of a company, LLP, or trust)

 - understanding the purpose and intended nature of the business relationship